 'Internal Ratings Based approach (SEC-IRBA)' This is a method to calculate risk-weighted exposure amounts for securitisation positions.
-Under this method, an institution must be able to model regulatory capital requirements for underlying exposures in the securitisation as if these had not been securitised ('KIRB'), subject to certain other inputs and criteria.
+Under this method, an institution must be able to model regulatory capital requirements for underlying exposures in the securitisation as if these had not been securitised (' $K{IRB}$ '), subject to certain other inputs and criteria.

-'Investment Bank' The Barclays Group's investment bank which consists of origination led and returns focused markets and banking business, and which forms part of the Corporate and Investment Bank segment of Barclays International.
+'Investment Bank' The Barclays Group's investment bank which consists of origination led and returns focused Global Markets and Investment Banking businesses, which forms part of the Corporate and Investment Bank segment of Barclays International.